jppope/Javascript-Study-Guide/howToLearnBreakdown.md

 I need to have a distinct purpose to learn something.
 For example: I was heavily incentivized to learn front-end code so that I would be considered for my position at ZURB.
 I took three weeks and spent 10 hours a day figuring out how to !do basic stuff and then was duly rewarded with the full day interview followed by position (super awesome btw).

-Without ince!ntive I find it much harder to just learn faster.
+Without incentive I find it much harder to just learn faster.
 I tend to work better under pressure when I need t!o perform though.
 I do understand that it’s not the best method for everyone.

 Bill Tran